Solar Powered District Heating Project

 - and has the potential to scale up rapidly.

 The problem to be answered is how to decarbonise heat – currently 80% of UK buildings are heated by gas.
-One approach is to use CHP (combined heat and power), but when fueled by gas the carbon reduction potential is limited to around 30% and the long term supply issues remain unsolved.
+One approach is to use CHP (combined heat and power), but when fuelled by gas the carbon reduction potential is limited to around 30% and the long term supply issues remain unsolved.
 When fueled with biomass then CHP is associated with supply chain complexity, high operational costs and environmental impact from transport and smoke emissions.

 All forms of combustion in city centres contribute to air pollution.
 CHOICES will not emit any carbon dioxide – or any other gas or particulates – on site.